SIDRA Institute

 Policy Brief: Sustainable Development Goals for Somalia: Policy Imperatives of Localization

 Experience in the pursuit of the Millennium Development Goals has brought out the limitations of the top down approach.
-There is an urgent need for localizing its successor programme, the Sustainable Development Goals. such an approach in Somalia would call for both structural and institutional changes in order to facilitate citizen participation in defining and
+There is an urgent need for localizing its successor programme, the Sustainable Development Goals. such an approach in Somalia would call for both structural and institutional changes in order to facilitate citizen participation in defining and implementing the SDGs.
+This policy brief sets out a preliminary agenda for the same.

 Policy Brief: Sustainable Development Goals for Somalia: Policy Imperatives of Localization Read More »